By: Brandy Campbell | Posted: September 26, 2017

 With the store’s profits, Joseph no longer has to rely solely on his carpentry business.
 He now knows he will be able to provide food, shelter and clothing for his five children.
 He’s even been able to build a bathroom beside the family’s home.

-Benedicta and her family standing outside their grocery shop
+Benedicta and her family standing outside her family grocery shop

 The shop that Benedicta's family opened with a gift from her sponsor provides a steady income.